 (1) Refer to Appendices A and B of this management's discussion and analysis for additional information and reconciliations of our non-IFRS financial measures to the most directly comparable IFRS financial measures.

 Operating activities.
-Net cash provided by operating activities increased as the cash benefits from higher operating profit more than offset higher payments for our Change Program and annual incentive plan bonuses.
+Net cash provided by operating activities increased due to cash benefits from higher revenues and lower costs as well as favorable movements in working capital.